-If you suffer from gum disease, soft tissue grafting can help restore your gums as good as new.
+If you suffer from gum disease, soft-tissue grafting can help restore your gums to as good as new.
 It’s a way of reconstructing gum tissue that has eroded as a result of excessive gingival recession.
-This is especially beneficial if your gums have worn away to expose the root, which can make your tooth look long.
+This is especially beneficial if your gums have worn away to expose tooth roots, which can make your teeth look long.
 Exposed roots can be especially sensitive to hot or cold foods or liquids, as well as other pain.

 To be honest, gum surgery sounds a lot worse than it actually is.
 We’ll numb the area so you don’t feel a thing.
-Local anesthetic is all that’s needed, but we can even give you a sedative to help you relax if you’re nervous.
+Local anesthetic is all that’s needed, but we can even give you a sedative during the grafting surgery to help you relax if you’re nervous.
 You’ll be able to go home on the same day.
 The process is really more like a regular dental care appointment than actual surgery.

-Connective tissue grafts are the most common treatment for exposed roots.
+This soft tissue supplementation is the most common treatment for exposed tooth roots.
 We cut a flap of skin at the roof of your mouth — an area known as subepithelial connective tissue.
 We then stitch this skin to the gum tissue of the exposed tooth so it’s restored to a healthy level of tooth coverage.

-Pedicle grafts use skin from around the gumline and the tooth that needs repaired, rather than the area around the roof of the mouth.
-We partially cut the gum tissue, known as the pedicle so that one edge remains attached.
-We then pull the skin down around the exposed tooth.
+This type of soft tissue graft uses skin from around the gum line and the tooth that needs repaired, rather than the area around the roof of the mouth.
+We partially cut the gum tissue, known as the pedicle, so that one edge remains attached.
+We then pull the gum down around the exposed tooth.
 This approach is ideal for people who have enough gum tissue to work with at the site, and prevents having to create the graft by harvesting soft tissue from elsewhere in the mouth.

-While you may return home immediately after the procedure, you’ll have to take special care of the area where the tissue was grafted from, as well as your gum line.
+While you may return home immediately after the procedure, you’ll have to take special care of the area where the tissue was grafted from, as well as your new gum line.
 Dr. Puckett will give you detailed instructions on how to best care for healing.
 This includes a special diet and limiting certain physical activity.
 You can treat any pain with over-the-counter medications.
 We believe in the efficacy of natural healing options, including homeopathic dental remedies like gentle saltwater rinses.